Saturday, July 13, 2024

 Without specific instructions, crucified bodies would typically be removed by Roman soldiers and dumped in a nearby valley called Himnon, along with other trash.

 Neither of these methods of disposing of Jesus's dead body would do!
-Jesus needed to buried in a new tomb.
+Jesus needed to be buried in a new tomb.

 Jews considered unburied bodies to be a violation of religious law, particularly in Jerusalem and during Passover.
 The Romans were aware of this sensitivity.
 In some cases, crucified bodies could be given to family members or others for burial if permission was requested from the Roman governor.
 But Jesus's "family," his disciples abandoned him at the cross.
 According to the Gospel accounts, Jesus's disciples abandoned Him at the time of His arrest and crucifixion.
 Mark 14:50 states, "Then everyone deserted Him and fled".
 This desertion was prophesied by Jesus, who said, "I will strike the Shepherd, and the sheep of the flock will be scattered" (Matthew 26:31)